Quick Start: Evaluation¶

-RL-based red-teaming uses reinforcement learning to train an attacker that generates test cases likely to elicit unsafe outputs from a target model.
-This tutorial shows how to run evaluations (red-team rollouts) using a pre-trained attacker against a target model.
+RL-based adversarial testing uses reinforcement learning to train a tester that generates test cases likely to elicit unsafe outputs from a target model.
+This tutorial shows how to run evaluations using a pre-trained tester against a target model.

 Prerequisite

-This guide assumes you already trained a GPT2 attacker (see Quick Start: Training).
-You’ll point evaluation at that saved attacker checkpoint.
+This guide assumes you already trained a Hugging Face (i.e. llama3) tester (see Quick Start: Training).
+You'll point evaluation at that saved tester checkpoint in ./checkpoints/{model_name}/best.

 Quick Start¶

-Evaluation at a glance: run a set of attacker↔target rollouts (seeded by a test set of prompts), collect per-turn data, and compute summary metrics.
+Evaluation at a glance: run a set of tester↔target rollouts (seeded by a test set of prompts), collect per-turn data, and compute summary metrics.

 1) Setup: imports, model paths, and device¶

-Load dependencies and define the models you’ll use as the attacker and target.
+Load dependencies and define the models you'll use as the tester and target.

 # import dependencies